Valerie Sheares Ashby

-Valerie Sheares Ashby was appointed to the presidency of UMBC on August 1, 2022.
+Valerie Sheares Ashby began as president of UMBC on August 1, 2022.
 She is the first woman to serve in this role.

-Sheares Ashby previously served as dean of Duke University’s Trinity College of Arts & Sciences.
-In this role since 2015, she led a 700-person faculty spanning nearly 40 departments and programs in rethinking what it means to deliver a world-class liberal arts education while navigating a pandemic and consistently promoting diversity and inclusion as a means of achieving excellence in both teaching and research.
+She joined UMBC from Duke University, where she had served since 2015 as dean of the Trinity College of Arts & Sciences.
+As dean, she led a 700-person faculty, spanning nearly 40 departments and programs, in rethinking what it means to deliver a world-class liberal arts education while navigating a pandemic.
+Throughout, she consistently advanced diversity and inclusion as a means of achieving excellence in both teaching and research.

-She received her B.A. and Ph.D degrees in chemistry from the University of North Carolina at Chapel Hill (UNC) and completed postdoctoral research at Universitat Mainz in Germany as a National Science Foundation Postdoctoral Fellow and NATO Postdoctoral Fellow.
+She received her B.A. and Ph.D. degrees in chemistry from the University of North Carolina at Chapel Hill and completed postdoctoral research at Universitat Mainz in Germany as a National Science Foundation Postdoctoral Fellow and NATO Postdoctoral Fellow.